How Do LiFePO4 Batteries Compare in Electric Vehicle Performance?

 What Are the Environmental Benefits of LiFePO4 Batteries?

 LiFePO4 batteries contain no cobalt or nickel, reducing reliance on conflict minerals.
-Their long lifespan decreases replacement frequency, and they are 95% recyclable.
-A 2023 study found LiFePO4 packs generate 40% less lifecycle CO2 than NMC equivalents, aligning with circular economy goals.
+Their extended lifespan minimizes replacements, and they are 95% recyclable.
+Compared with NMC alternatives, LiFePO4 batteries generate roughly 40% less lifecycle CO2, aligning with circular economy principles and sustainable transportation goals.

 Conclusion